All multipartite entanglements are quantum coherences in locally distinguishable bases: Underlying tools

 where the minimisation is over all pure state decompositions of $\rho=\sum_i p_i\ket{\psi^{i}}\bra{\psi^{i}}$. \\

-We now move over to the next concept that we will need in the manuscript, viz. that of multi-orthogonal product bases. \\ \\ \textit{Multi-orthonormal product basis}: It is a basis in the Hilbert space $C_G \equiv \mathbb{C}^{d_{1}}\otimes\mathbb{C}^{d_{2}}\otimes\ldots \mathbb{C}^{d_{n}}$, whose elements can be written in the product form of the constituent sub-states of $\mathbb{C}^{d_i}$ where $i$ runs from $1$ to $n$, and where the local pure states form orthonormal bases in $\mathbb{C}^{d_i}$.
+We now move over to the next concept that we will need in this paper, viz. that of multi-orthogonal product bases. \\ \\ \textit{Multi-orthonormal product basis}: This is a basis in the Hilbert space $C_G \equiv \mathbb{C}^{d_{1}}\otimes\mathbb{C}^{d_{2}}\otimes\ldots\otimes \mathbb{C}^{d_{n}}$, whose elements can be written in the product form of the constituent substates of $\mathbb{C}^{d_i}$ where $i$ runs from $1$ to $n$, and the local pure states form orthonormal bases in $\mathbb{C}^{d_i}$.
 Therefore, a multi-orthonormal (fully separable) product basis in $C_G$ has the form